Siege of Berat (1280–1281): Background

-The siege
+Siege

-In August/September 1280, with an army of 2,000 knights and 6,000 infantry, Sully began his attack by storming the fortress of Kanina and then advancing to central Albania and laying siege to Berat.
-The situation was grave for Byzantium: Berat was, in the words of the historian Deno J. Geanakoplos "the key to the Via Egnatia and all of Macedonia".
+In August/September 1280, with an army of 2,000 knights and 6,000 infantry, Sully began his attack by storming the fortress of Kanina and then advancing to central Albania and laying siege to Bellegrada.
+The situation was grave for Byzantium: Bellegrada was, in the words of the historian Deno J. Geanakoplos "the key to the Via Egnatia and all of Macedonia".
 If it were taken, the Empire would lie open to an invasion, which, if joined by the Latin states of Greece and the Greek rulers of Epirus and Thessaly, might result in the fall of Constantinople to Charles.
-Responding to the pleas for reinforcements of the governor of Berat, Michael VIII ordered special prayers for the salvation of the Empire, and assembled an army headed by some of his best generals.
+Responding to the pleas for reinforcements of the governor of Bellegrada, Michael VIII ordered special prayers for the salvation of the Empire, and assembled an army headed by some of his best generals.
 The army's commander-in-chief was the megas domestikos Michael Tarchaneiotes, with the megas stratopedarches John Synadenos, the despotes Michael Komnenos Doukas (the emperor's son-in-law), and the eunuch court official Andronikos Enopolites as subordinate commanders.

-Meanwhile, the siege of Berat continued through the winter of 1280/1281.
+Meanwhile, the siege of Bellegrada continued through the winter of 1280/1281.
 By early December, the Angevin forces had seized a number of outlying forts around the city and penetrated its suburbs.
 Charles, however, remained anxious to take the city before the Byzantine relief force arrived.
 He ordered his governors in Albania to direct all their resources towards the siege, and displayed his close interest by a series of letters to Sully, instructing him to take the city by assault if necessary.
 The Byzantine force advanced cautiously, and arrived in the area in early spring 1281.
 The megas domestikos Tarchaneiotes avoided a direct confrontation and relied on ambushes and raids instead.
 He also managed to resupply the besieged fortress with provisions, which were loaded onto rafts and then left to float down the river Osum which flows by the citadel.

 The besiegers became aware of this, and, unlike the Byzantines, the Angevin commanders were eager for a decisive confrontation.
 At this point, Sully resolved to reconnoitre the area personally, accompanied only by a bodyguard of 25 men.
 As he approached the Byzantine camp, he fell into an ambush by Turkish mercenaries serving in the Byzantine army.
 The Turks attacked the small troop, killed Sully's horse, scattered his guard, and captured him.
 A few of Sully's guards escaped and reached their camp, where they reported his capture.
 Panic spread among the Angevin troops at this news, and they began to flee towards Valona.
 The Byzantines took advantage of their disordered flight and attacked, joined by the troops in the besieged citadel.
 Many Latins fell, many others were captured as the Byzantines aimed their arrows at the less well-protected horses of the Latin knights, unhorsing them.
 The Byzantines also took an enormous booty, including all the numerous siege machines.
-Only a small remnant managed to cross the river Vjosë and reach the safety of Kanina.
+Only a small remnant managed to cross the river Aoos and reach the safety of Kanina.